bwarelabs/solana-cos-plugin/README.md

 - **`GeyserPluginCosConfig`**: This is the configuration class of the plugin.
 It reads and validates the configuration parameters from the `config.json` file.
 - **`GeyserPluginCos`**: This is the main plugin interface that implements the `GeyserPlugin` interface from Solana.
 It handles the interaction with Solana's data stream and coordinates data store to disk.
-- **`LogManager`**: This class manages the persistent storage.
-It saves all data received via the `GeyserPlugin` interface and is used to recover from shutdowns, failover exceptions, and other interruptions.
-- **`StorageManager`**: This class manages finalized blocks storage.
-It prepares and save each block on disk, so that they can later be uploaded to COS.
+- **`StorageManager`**: This class manages finalized slots storage.
+It prepares and save each slot on disk, so that they can later be uploaded to COS.

 ### Live syncing to COS